paparazzi/paparazzi/README.md

 For many years, the system has been used successfuly by hobbyists, universities and companies all over the world, on vehicles of various sizes (11.9g to 25kg).
 Paparazzi supports fixed wing, rotorcraft, hybrids, flapping vehicles and it is even possible to use it for boats and surface vehicles.

+Documentation is available here https://paparazzi-uav.readthedocs.io/en/latest/

-Up to date information is available on the wiki http://wiki.paparazziuav.org
+More docs is also available on the wiki http://wiki.paparazziuav.org

 To get in touch, subscribe to the mailing list [paparazzi-devel@nongnu.org] (http://savannah.nongnu.org/mail/?group=paparazzi), the IRC channel (freenode, #paparazzi) and Gitter (https://gitter.im/paparazzi/discuss).